-I recently had the opportunity to interview Julia McGeown, Handicap International’s technical advisor for inclusive education.
+I recently had the opportunity to interview Julia McGeown, HI’s technical advisor for inclusive education.
 Julia helps oversee the organization’s efforts to promote the inclusion of children with disabilities in mainstream schools in 25 countries.
-These programs are close to my heart, not only because I visited Handicap International’s program in Ethiopia in 2013, but also because I also benefitted from being included in public schools in the U.S.
+These programs are close to my heart, not only because I visited HI’s program in Ethiopia in 2013, but also because I also benefitted from being included in public schools in the U.S.

 Jessica: How do you define inclusive education?